wlonk/arcadia/arcadia.md

 > that there needs to be something like the _Dread_ tower, something inevitable
 > but uncertain, that triggers the fairy's arrival.
 Tied to desires probably?
 > Anyway, once the fairy shows up, something _really_ changes.
 >
+> I think that the real trigger for "does the fairy show up" is this: is
+> someone in enough of a bind that they might say "yes" to a fairy bargain?
+If
+> not, push them harder, until someone is.
+>
 > Khaled: "The fairy should change our incentives.
 We could maybe have to
 > choose whether to sacrifice what we've been doing to risk a greater payoff